 - Ensure that you are covered by the college's liability insurance while you are interning.

-- Receive support from the Career Center during your internship.
+- Receive support from the Dickinson staff during your internship.

 - Reflect on your experience while you do it, leading to better defined career and personal goals.

 - Learn to effectively articulate your experience on your resume and when you interview for future internships, jobs, or graduate/professional school.

 Log in to Gateway and click the "Forms" icon.
 The internship registration form will be listed as one of your available forms on the left-hand menu.

 You will know that the registration is submitted correctly when you receive an automatically generated confirmation email.
 If you do not receive the confirmation email, contact the Director of Internship Programs.